Blog > How I Built An Instagram Following Of 10,000 In My Summer Holiday

 I’m not going to lie, Instagram could take up a lot of my time if I let it - it’s really easy to keep checking what’s going on and get distracted.
 To help me with this, I have a routine that I try to stick to as much as possible.

 I know from my Insights that the best time of day to post is between 5pm and 6pm.
-This is because a lot of my followers are from the US, and over there everyone is just waking up to check their phone, and over here it’s that time of the day when people might be sitting in traffic on their way home from work, or are just at home for the evening with little to do.
+This is because a lot of my followers are from the US, and over there everyone is just waking up to check their phone, and over here it’s that time of the day when people might be on their daily commute home, or are just at home for the evening with little to do.

 Everyday I try to leave my accounts alone until 5pm, then I go on Instagram and the first thing I do is post on both of my accounts.
 Then I alternate between @tommi_tutus and @tommi.co by: following 30 people, liking 100 pictures on the homepage, liking 100 pictures on the explore page, following 30 more people, liking 100 pictures on a relevant hashtag (for me, something like #dogmodel or #dogslife) then I unfollow 100 ‘ghosts’ using an app.
 Every hour after this I try to do the same until 9.
 This way I can ensure I wake-up to lots of likes, comments and new followers every morning which is always quite nice - engagement means more awareness of my business!

 Make it shine

 If you’ve followed my advice so far you’ll now have some more followers, but keeping those followers engaged is just as important.
 All you have to do is make your account look as nice as it can possibly be so people want to see your posts pop-up on their feeds, and keep it that way.